basiacarvalho/KreativStorm-project1/README.md

 - [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) - This helped us understand how to use flexbox.
 I really liked this pattern and will use it going forward.
 - [Media queries ](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) - This is an amazing article which helped us finally understand media queries.
 I'd recommend it to anyone still learning this concept.
-- [CSS Grid](https://www.w3schools.com/css/css_grid.asp) - This is an amazing article which helped us finally understand CSS Grid.
-I'd recommend it to anyone still learning this concept.

 ### Continued development